Skip to main content

 The ActionToTile packet sent by this component includes an offset which is the Vector2 distance from the center of the tile to where the click actually was.

-If an add box is checked then that Vector2 position is converted into an angle and then into a value from the Position4 (up/right/down/left) or Position8 (up, upright, right ....).
-The Center Dead Zone describes what part of the sprite's area is considered as None from the two Position enums.
+If an add box is checked then that Vector2 position is converted into an angle and then into a value from the Position4 (up/right/down/left) enum and/or the Position8 (up, upright, right ....) enum.

 So what does all that mean?
 If you enable this feature then a message recipient can determine if it was clicked in the center area or on one of the edges.